dpgover/Laravel-JS-Localization/README.md

         ...
     )

+Run:

+	php artisan config:publish mariuzzo/js-localization

 That's it!

 Usage
 -----

-This project comes with a command that generate the JavaScript version of all your messages found at: `app/lang` directory.
+This project comes with a command that generate the JavaScript version of all the translation keys specified in the configuration file, taking all the files in `app/lang` directory.
 The resulting JavaScript file will have the whole bunch of messages and a thin library similar to Laravel's `Lang` class.

 **Generating JS messages**